lmiroslaw/azure-batch-ilastik/README.md

 You can download the data as follows:
 > wget http://data.ilastik.org/drosophila.zip

-Once downloaded extract the files and identify pixelClassification.ilp file with the algorithm as well as the input image drosophila_00-49.h5.
-To show the scaling possibilities we have created a multiple copies of the drosophila_00-49.h5.
+Once downloaded extract the files and identify *pixelClassification.ilp* file with the algorithm as well as the input image *drosophila_00-49.h5*.
+To show the scaling possibilities we have created a multiple copies of the *drosophila_00-49.h5*.
 Each task analyzes one copy of the image on a separate VM by executing:

 > ./run_ilastik.sh --headless --project=pixelClassification.ilp drosophila_00-49.h5 --export_source="Simple Segmentation" --output_filename_format="../out/{nickname}{slice_index}.tiff" --output_format="multipage tiff sequence"